-- YOU! — Your willingness to use the appliances your orthodontist prescribes for you plays a major role in the length of time it takes to complete your treatment.
+- YOU! — Your willingness to use the appliances Dr Dempsey prescribes for you plays a major role in the length of time it takes to complete your treatment.

 Orthodontics for Adults

-Orthodontic treatment is no longer just for teens.
-Many adults are choosing to receive treatment because they understand the importance of maintaining their health, and they want to feel better about their appearance.
-Adults everywhere are taking advantage of the opportunity to receive orthodontic care, and now you can too.
+Orthodontic treatment is no longer just for children and teens.
+Adults everywhere are taking advantage of the opportunity to receive orthodontic care, and now you can too!

-The main difference to remember between adult treatment and orthodontics for children and teens is that in younger patients the jawbones are still developing.
+The main difference to remember between adult treatment and orthodontics for children and teens is that the jawbones are still growing and developing in younger patients.
 For adults, the jaw bones have stopped growing, which may mean the possibility of orthognathic surgery to align the jawbones.
 Other differences include:

 Why should you consider orthodontic treatment?

 Straight teeth are healthy teeth — Teeth that are properly aligned are easier to keep clean with flossing and brushing, and this may help prevent other health problems.

 A beautiful, straight smile builds confidence — Orthodontic treatment can help boost your self-confidence, giving you a better quality of life and the freedom to smile without holding back!